gecrooks/modern-python-template/README.md

 ```
 We put the code to extract the version number in `config.py` and not `__init__.py`, because we don't want to pollute our top level package namespace.

+The various pragmas in the code above ("pragma: no cover" and "type: ignore" are there because the conditional import needed for python 3.7 compatibility confuses both our type checker and code coverage tools.

 ## about